 Keisha is from the Katzie First Nation and Blackburn, Lancashire, England.

-I have been working as a doula in Vancouver’s urban Indigenous community since 2011 when I was trained through the Douglas College DONA program.
-In August 2016 , shortly after co-founding our doula collective, I graduated from the Native Youth Sexual Health Network‘s Full Spectrum Indigenous Doula training in tkaronto/gichi kiiwenging (Toronto, Ontario).
+I have been learning and working as a doula in Vancouver’s urban Indigenous community since 2011 when I was trained through the Douglas College DONA program.
+In August 2016, shortly after co-founding our doula collective, I graduated from the Native Youth Sexual Health Network‘s Full Spectrum Indigenous Doula training in tkaronto/gichi kiiwenging (Toronto, Ontario).

-I am working on a Bachelor of Science degree in Indigenous Health and will be pursuing an education in Midwifery as my next goal.
-In addition to my work as a doula, I am a Consultant with First Nations communities and organizations in BC and I also work with plants, most recently as the xʷc̓ic̓əsəm Garden Coordinator.
+I am a Student Midwife in the UBC Bachelor of Midwifery program.
+In addition to my work as a birth worker, I am a Consultant with First Nations communities and organizations in BC and I have also spent many years working with plants, most recently as the xʷc̓ic̓əsəm Garden Coordinator.
 To me, birth work and land/water-based work is inherently interconnected and I am always learning new teachings about creation and birth through my time working with the plants.

 Birth work has always been a sacred role in my family.
-Before colonialism, it was common that young people in our family would train to become Aunties/helpers/doulas/birth workers who carried the teachings about how to lift up mothers/pregnant people/families and support the ceremony of bringing new life into this world.
-My great-grandmother, family and ancestors have been incredible role models and teachers in my birth work learning journey and I hope to continue their legacies the best that I can.
+Aunties/helpers/doulas/birth workers carry the teachings about how to lift up mothers/pregnant people/families and support the ceremony of bringing new life into this world.
+My great-grandmother, family and ancestors have been incredible role models and teachers to me and I hope to continue their legacies the best that I can.

 I practice with an anti-oppression and trauma-informed approach to support pregnancy, labour/birth, the postpartum period and across the spectrum of pregnancy outcomes.
 I am grateful to learn, listen, witness, connect and support while bringing my understandings of traditional healing practices, ceremony, plant knowledge, and empathy to my work as a doula in order to create a safe and empowering space for families to write their birth stories in ways that are most meaningful to them.